Out of Office: Time Away From the Cubicle

 Mike is a dynamo, quite often busy in the vineyard, answering calls from friends and clients, so it is a possibility that he will be away from the tasting room.
 So if he isn’t there, you might be fortunate enough to speak with Justin the winemaker.
 He will be more than happy to answer your questions and discuss the Coyote Canyon Wines.
 DO NOT FORGET the albariño!!!!

 Coyote Canyon Winery is another example of family and tradition combining in a perfect blend in Central Washington.
 They create amazing wine, jobs in our state, and an incredible experience should you be fortunate enough to visit.

 Miguel is an international bilingual senior manager, with experience in implementation and maintenance of Quality Management Systems and process improvement, project management, customer and vendor relations, in nationwide companies, different environments and industries.

-He loves new challenges is eager to learn about new processes.
+He loves new challenges and is eager to learn about new processes.

-He can analyze any process and apply my skills and knowledge to transform it into a standardized, efficient, and lean process.
+He can analyze any process and apply those skills and knowledge to transform them into a standardized, efficient, and lean process.
 Miguel has lived in Spain, Mexico, and Colorado, just to name a few places.
 He is fluent in both English and Spanish.
 Out of Office is a collection of his weekly musings, travels, and experiences in Washington State.

 He welcomes comments, questions, and requests for free business valuations.
 He can be reached at email@example.com.